Determining the lifetime of long-lived particles at the HL-LHC: Lifetime reconstruction for different LLP decay modes

 For the decay length $d$, we observe that this distribution is mostly affected by the cuts on the transverse decay length of $X$, pushing the spectrum towards lower values of $d$.
 Similarly, these cuts also shift the proper lifetime $\tau$ distribution towards lower values, hence, biasing our samples in favour of events characterised by smaller proper decay lengths.
 This implies that the observed distribution is overall skewed with respect to the underlying one, and our estimate for the lifetime will also be biased towards smaller values.

-Note that for the High-Luminosity (HL) LHC upgrade, the pseudorapidity coverage will extend up to about $|\eta| \lesssim 4.0$ \cite{Backhaus:2683265}.
-In the bottom-right panel of Figure \ref{fig:cuts_effect}, we also show the effect of such a looser cut on the $\beta\gamma$ distribution (bottom-right panel).
-We observe that in this case the $\beta\gamma$ distribution is affected substantially less, implying that the HL-LHC upgrade may perform better in estimating the LLP lifetime.
-We will come back to this point later on.

-Based on the discussion presented in Section \ref{sec:llp_lifetime}, we now attempt to estimate the lifetime of the particle $X$ through a simple exponential fit using the \texttt{TF1} class integrated in the \texttt{ROOT} environment \cite{ROOT}.
+Based on the discussion presented in Sec.~\ref{sec:llp_lifetime}, we now attempt to estimate the lifetime of the particle $X$ through a simple exponential fit using the \texttt{TF1} class integrated in the \texttt{ROOT} environment \cite{ROOT}.
 The performance of this estimation depends both on the mean proper lifetime of the LLP and on its mass.
 To illustrate this dependence, we perform our fit assuming two different LLP masses, 100\,GeV and 1\,TeV, and three different mean decay lengths, 10\,cm, 50\,cm, and 1\,m.
 The results of this exercise are summarised in Table \ref{tab:reco_life_1}, which shows the estimated lifetimes based on the samples without any cuts and with the various cuts applied for all six cases.
-For completeness, we also quote the number of events remaining after each set of cuts is applied, starting with a sample of 10\,000 events~\footnote{Throughout the remainder of this paper we will be starting with an initial number of 10,000 LLPs prior to the imposition of any cuts.
-For comparison, the cross-section for the Drell-Yan production of a pair of $300$ GeV electrically charged $SU(2)$-singlet vector-like leptons (\textit{cf e.g.} \cite{Belanger:2018sti}) at the $14$ TeV LHC is $\sim 20$ fb, implying that at the HL-LHC we expect $\sim 120,000$ LLPs before applying any kinematic cuts.}.
+For completeness, we also quote the number of LLPs remaining after each set of cuts is applied, starting with a sample of 10\,000 LLPs (i.e., 5\,000 events since in each event a pair of LLPs is produced)~\footnote{In this Section we choose to work with a relatively large number number of events simply for illustration reasons.
+In the following Sections, our choices will be guided by the constraints discussed in Sec.~\ref{sec:constraints}.}.

 We observe that although the LLP mean decay length can be accurately reconstructed when the BC sample is used, once the (necessary) Extra Cuts are applied the result of the fitting procedure becomes incompatible with the actual underlying value.
 The situation becomes worse when the true decay length is large, since a larger fraction of the decays occurs beyond the limit of $d_T < 30$\,cm.
 The induced bias leads to results which can deviate from the actual decay length by almost one order of magnitude.
 The situation becomes marginally better when the mass of the LLP increases, since heavier LLPs are characterised by smaller $\beta\gamma$ values and are more centrally produced, but it is clear that a naive exponential fit to the data does not constitute a viable option to reconstruct the LLP lifetime.